nastrandberg/Biotic_homogenisation/README.md

 * “8b_Subset_min_300_counts_similarity” was used to conduct the similarity analysis on the datasets with samples with counts <300 excluded.

-* "8c_mean_taxa_abundance" was used to calculate the mean abundance (%) of each taxon before and after human colonisation.
+* "8c_mean_taxa_abundance" was used to calculate the mean abundance (%) of each taxon before and after human colonisation i.e., either 3000 or 700 cal. years BP.

 * "8c_Similarity_without_most_abundant_taxa" was used to conduct the similarity analysis on stand1 and stand2 with Cyperaceae and then Poaceae pollen excluded.